Vyral/base-template/_posts/2018-10-17-seaside-and-watercolor-an-aerial-tour.md

 {% include youtube.html %}

 Seaside and Watercolor is a gorgeous area.
-It’s so beautiful, in fact, that it’s been used in a number of films, like The Truman Show.
+It’s so beautiful, in fact, that it’s been used in a number of films, like "The Truman Show".
 These master-planned communities have a multitude of amenities and fun activities to be enjoyed by the whole family.
-The location takes on a perfect coastal village charm, with an infrastructure based on short travel distances and a skyline free from distracting high-rise buildings.&nbsp;&nbsp;
+The location takes on a perfect coastal village charm, with an infrastructure based on pedestrian and bicycle friendly communities close to everything you need to enjoy an elegant coastal lifestyle.
+See what life is like in Seaside and Watercolor by watching this short video.